 A spectacular Elizabethan mansion and deer park just three miles from Nottingham city centre...

-Wollaton Hall is one of the country’s finest Grade One listed Elizabethan mansions, set within 500 acres of spectacular gardens and beautiful parkland with free roaming deer.
+A spectacular Elizabethan mansion and deer park just three miles from Nottingham city centre, Wollaton Hall is one of the country’s finest Grade One listed Elizabethan mansions, set within 500 acres of gardens and beautiful parkland with free roaming deer and a large lake.

-The Hall was designed by Robert Smythson and built by Sir Francis Willoughby between 1580 and 1588 for his family.
+The Hall was designed by Robert Smythson and built by Sir Francis Willoughby between 1580 and 1588.
 It now houses the Nottingham Natural History Museum along with period room settings.

-The Hall was recently used as the setting for Wayne Manor in the 2012 Batman film - The Dark Knight Rises.
+As well as hosting large festival events including Splendour Music Festival, Wollaton Hall has also used as a film location for Wayne Manor in the 2012 Batman: The Dark Knight Rises.

 0115 876 3100